top of page

 1. What do you most look forward to about God dwelling with us?
 How does that hope sustain you in the midst of hard times?

-2. How does it encourage you to remember that God is with us even now by his Spirit?
-What difference does that truth make in your day-to-day life?
+2. How does it encourage you to remember that God is with us by His Spirit even now?

-3. What can you do this Advent season to stir up deeper longing in your heart for the Second Advent when God comes to dwell with us?
+3. What can you do this Advent to stir up deeper longing in your heart for Jesus' Second Advent when God will come to dwell with us?
 How can you seek to tell others about this hope?

 bottom of page